marcogianni/blockchain-developer-bootcamp-final-project/hardhat-project/README.md

 npx hardhat run scripts/deploy.js
 ```
 **WARNING: You should set an address of an ERC20 Token with 18 decimals (default ERC20)**.
 I used DAI in Rinkeby network, to get DAI use [Compound](https://app.compound.finance/).
+You can only request 100 DAI at a time.

+In my tests I deployed a token called DAI, this allowed me to have a large availability of tokens to be sent to the liquidity provider address.

 By default script uses default hardhat network.
 To choose network run with: